jelli-pheno/jelli/README.md

 ## Documentation

-A documentation website is coming soon.
+The documentation is available at [https://jelli-pheno.github.io/](https://jelli-pheno.github.io/).

 ## Citation